ionzero/vouchsafe/vouchsafe-specification.md

 claims, algorithms, or token types.
 Verifiers:

 * MUST reject tokens with unknown or unsupported `kind` values.
-* SHOULD ignore unrecognized claims unless explicitly disallowed.
+* MUST ignore unrecognized claims unless explicitly disallowed.
 * MUST NOT assume forward compatibility with tokens from future versions unless explicitly specified.

 Implementations MAY advertise the specification version(s) they support in